ihsotas0/Interfaced/journal-prose.md

 ## End

-With `git`, the journal has become deprecated.
+With `git`, this journal has become deprecated.